vsbron/nextJs2024-school-management/README.md

 ## Features

+- Admin dashboard that divided to two sections: Center and Right;
-- Admin dashboard that showcases Charts based on various school data;
+- Center Admin dashboard shows number of Charts based on a various school data;
+- Right Admin dashboard displays a calendar and an event list for a chosen date;

 ## Details